M. N. Miller’s 2019 Year In Film

 The overwhelming hype was genuine for Booksmart.
 It’s a heart-swelling, quick-witted, facetious, ultra-cool, and absolutely savage coming-of-age comedy.
 Star-making performances from Feldstein and Dever headline the impeccable young cast.
 A stunning debut film for director Oliva Wilde.

 Unfairly characterized as muddled by some, Vogler’s film has the feel of an almost Malick romance for millennials that won’t connect all the dots but is an immersive view of a decision that haunts its protagonist with deep regret.
 Paris is Us is available on Netflix right now.
 Stream it!

 Ad Astra is as much about the void we create in our personal lives as it’s about space travel; we are more honest with strangers than we are with ourselves and the ones we love.
 Gray’s film is a stealthy, beautiful, evocative take on mental health.

 13. Avengers: Endgame

-Avengers: Endgame is a truly grand spectacle, whose scope and feel are on the scale of such big-screen adventure epics as Ben-Hur or Spartacus.
-I’m not sure if I would call the great completion of the Marvel Cinematic Universe the best comic book film of all time, but it’s certainly the finest conclusion to a greater ideal Hollywood has ever put together.
+Avengers: Endgame is a truly grand spectacle whose scope and feel are on the scale of such big-screen adventure epics as Ben-Hur or Spartacus.
+I’m not sure if I would call the great completion of the Marvel Cinematic Universe the best comic book film of all time.
+Still, it’s certainly the finest conclusion to a greater ideal Hollywood has ever put together.

 12. Once Upon a Time in Hollywood

-This is Tarantino’s period piece about the first few years after the end of the Golden Age of Hollywood, is his most mature work, even grounded, and beautifully shot.
+Tarantino’s period piece about the first few years after the end of the Golden Age of Hollywood is his most mature work, even grounded and beautifully shot.

 11. Little Women